snowan/AI-trending-topics-crawler-and-publisher/PRDs/AI-trending-topics-crawler-and-publisher-refined.md

 ### Objective

 Build a fully automated agent that:
-1. Crawls the top 10 trending topics about AI from X.com (Twitter) daily, categorized into distinct areas such as AI Prompts, AI Agents/MCP Servers, AI Learnings, and AI Resources.
+1. Crawls the top 10 trending topics about AI from X.com (Twitter) daily, categorized into distinct areas such as AI Prompts, AI Agents/MCP Servers, AI Models, and AI Resources.
+2. **Only includes posts (tweets) as sources if they have more than 500 likes or more than 20 retweets.**
-2. Summarizes each topic with a concise, human-readable title and links to all relevant sources.
+3. Summarizes each topic with a concise, human-readable title and links to all relevant sources.
-3. Outputs the results in both structured JSON and Markdown formats, organized by category.
+4. Outputs the results in both structured JSON and Markdown formats, organized by category.
-4. Saves the summarized content in a new folder called `AI-newsletter`, with each day's data saved as a new file named `<date>-ai-newsletter.md` (e.g., `2025-05-13-ai-newsletter.md`).
+5. Saves the summarized content in a new folder called `AI-newsletter`, with each day's data saved as a new file named `<date>-ai-newsletter.md` (e.g., `2025-05-13-ai-newsletter.md`).
-5. Commits and pushes the changes to the repository automatically.
+6. Commits and pushes the changes to the repository automatically.

 ---